openvstorage/ovs-documentation/Internals/README.md

-## Architecture

-### Introduction
+## The Open vStorage Internals

-Here we discuss the architecture of the core components of Open vStorage:
+In this section we discuss the

+* The [Volume Driver](VolumeDriver/README.md) exposes various [interfaces](Volumedriver/Interfaces/README.md), implements the [Distributed Block Layer](VolumeDriver/BlockLayer/README.md) and communicates to the Distributed Storage Layer, which can be Alba or other object storage systems
+* [ALBA](ALBA/README.md), implements a self healing Distributed Storage Layer.

 * The [Volume Driver](VolumeDriver/README.md) exposes various [interfaces](Volumedriver/Interfaces/README.md), implements the [Distributed Block Layer](VolumeDriver/BlockLayer/README.md) and communicates to the Distributed Storage Layer, which can be Alba or other object storage systems
 * [ALBA](ALBA/README.md), implements a self healing Distributed Storage Layer.